anonimQwerty/proxy_cheker/README.md

 # proxy_cheker
 checking proxy list
 # Using
-1.Move proxy list in folder wirh repo
+1.Move proxy list in folder wirh repo\n
 2.Use main.py to check proxy